nwrenger/bubblesort-example/README.md

 # bubblesort-example/cocktail-shaked
-This repo contains an example of the bubblesort algorithm written in rust.
+This repo contains examples of the bubblesort algorithm written in rust.
 The default(master) branch is a bubblesort algorithm with a little bit optimization.
 This branch contains a highly optimized version of the bubblesort algorithm, the Cocktailshakersort algorithm, which is in best cases upto 50% faster but in worse cases as fast as the normal bubblesort algorithm.